Computation of optimal linear strong stability preserving methods via adaptive spectral transformations of Poisson-Charlier measures: Introduction

 where $\delta_{j}$ is the Dirac measure.
 In Section 2 and Section 3 we re-visit the work of Kraaijevanger \cite{kraaPoly} with a new formalism that fits best our narrative.
 In Section 4 we establish a connection between the task of computing the optimal threshold factors and the notion of positive quadratures with integer nodes with respect to Poisson-Charlier measures.
 This connection leads to our first main result. \begin{theorem} For any positive integers $m$ and $p$ such that $m \geq 2p-1$

-with equality if and only if the zeros of the Poisson-Charlier polynomial $C_{p}(.,\ell_{p}^{(m-p)})$ are integers. \end{theorem} Table \ref{tab:table1} shows some of the exact values of the optimal threshold factors $R_{m,n}$ and the upper bound obtained in Theorem \ref{MainTheorem1}.
+with equality if and only if the zeros of the Poisson-Charlier polynomial $C_{p}(.,\ell_{p}^{(m-p)})$ are integers. \end{theorem} Table \ref{tab:table1} shows some of the exact values of the optimal threshold factors $R_{m,n}$ (computed using the algorithm described in Section 8) and the upper bound obtained in Theorem \ref{MainTheorem1}.
 The quality of the upper bound (\ref{UpperBound}) is rather remarkable and surprising.
+Moreover, according to Theorem \ref{MainTheorem1} and (\ref{RKversus}), we have the following. \begin{corollary} The SSP coefficient of an explicit $m$-stage Runge-Kutta method of order $2p-1$ ($m \geq 2p-1$) satisfies

+\end{corollary} The use of the upper bound (\ref{RKbound}) has to take into account the order barrier for explicit SSP Runge-Kutta methods \cite{mainKra,ketcheson3}.

+From now on, we shall call the optimal SSP coefficients and associated polynomials simply by optimal threshold factors and polynomials, respectively.

-An attempt at finding an equally satisfying lower bound for the optimal threshold factors is the object of Section 5.
+An attempt at finding an equally satisfying lower bound for the optimal threshold factors as in Theorem \ref{MainTheorem1} is the object of Section 5.
 Using duality concepts, we prove the following result. \begin{theorem} For any positive integers $m$ and $p$ such that $m \geq 2p-1$

 \end{theorem} Although the lower bound given in (\ref{LowerBound}) is sharp (we have equality in (\ref{LowerBound}) when $p=1$), it is not as impressive as the upper bound obtained in (\ref{UpperBound}) (see Table \ref{tab:table1}).
-Nevertheless, we give strong evidences of possible improvements of this lower bound.
+Nevertheless, we give strong evidences of possible improvements of the lower bound in (\ref{LowerBound}).
 More precisely, we show that

 where